BlockResearchGroup/compas_tno/docs/tutorial/1_form.rst

 FormDiagram
 ********************************************************************************

-.. currentmodule:: compas_tno.diagrams
+.. currentmodule:: compas_tna.diagrams

-.. currentmodule:: compas_tno.diagrams.FormDiagram
+.. currentmodule:: compas_tna.diagrams.FormDiagram

 .. highlight:: python

-This tutorial provides a quick tour of the generation of :mod:`FormDiagram <compas_tno.diagrams.FormDiagram>`.
+This tutorial provides a quick tour of the generation of :mod:`FormDiagram <compas_tna.diagrams.FormDiagram>` from the parent package :mod:`compas_tna <compas_tna.diagrams>`.

-The FormDiagram can be created through a series of methods, such as:
+The `FormDiagram` class can be created through purelly geometrical methods, such as:

-* :mod:`from_library <compas_tno.diagrams.FormDiagram.from_library>`: which creates a series of parametric form diagrams that fit common rectangular and circular footprints.
-* :mod:`from_lines <compas_tno.diagrams.FormDiagram.from_lines>`: create the form diagram from lines provided by the user.
+* :mod:`from_lines <compas_tna.diagrams.FormDiagram.from_lines>`: create the form diagram from lines provided by the user.
-* :mod:`from_mesh <compas_tno.diagrams.FormDiagram.from_mesh>`: create the form diagram from meshes provided by the user, enabling the combination with different meshing strategies, or to draw the diagram freely.
+* :mod:`from_mesh <compas_tna.diagrams.FormDiagram.from_mesh>`: create the form diagram from meshes provided by the user, enabling the combination with different meshing strategies, or to draw the diagram freely.

-The TNO library of diagrams is based on commom layouts which will be described herein.
+Also, a library of parametric diagrams is based on common layouts which will be described herein.

 Diagrams Library
 --------------------